Ground Safety Zone: Disbandment of the GSZ and aftermath

 After Yugoslav troops entered Sector B on 31 May 2001 and the disbandment of the UÇPMB because of the Končulj Agreement, the GSZ was fully disbanded.
 With the end of the insurgency in Preševo, many former members of the UÇPMB joined the National Liberation Army (NLA) to fight the Macedonian government, demanding more rights for Macedonian Albanians.
 On 13 August 2001, the Ohrid Agreement was signed, ending the 2001 insurgency in Macedonia.
 The agreement provided more rights to Macedonian Albanians and disbanded the NLA.
 A full relaxation of the GSZ was announced on 17 August.

-Another Albanian paramilitary organization Albanian National Army (ANA, AKSh) also had former UÇPMB fighters.
+Another Albanian paramilitary organization Albanian National Army (ANA) also had former UÇPMB fighters.
 The group is associated with FBKSh (National Front for Reunification of Albanians), its political wing.
 The group participated in attacks against Macedonian forces with the NLA.
 After the NLA disbanded, the ANA later went and operated in the Preševo Valley.